Center for Sciences, Prospective, Creativity and Fiction

-This page contains 1262 words, respectively 7926 characters and lasts 4 minutes to read.
+This page contains 1318 Words, respectively 8498 characters and lasts 4 minutes to be read.

 The multiverse had been transformed.
 After MaRa and CosTelor witnessed the convergence that gave birth to the Infinite Multiple, a new era of existence was opening before them.
 The choices, destinies, and consciousnesses of each being were no longer separated by dimensional barriers or temporal paradoxes.
 Each entity was simultaneously individual and connected to the whole, and the complex fabric of reality became a fluid field in which every vibration reverberated through all dimensions.